 To maximize the usefulness of this workshop, we strongly recommend that participants bring their own laptops with them, to enable them to actively participate in the empirical sessions.

-Individuals interested in attending this workshop must return their completed registration forms either by email (email@example.com) or by fax (+39 0864 206014) to TStat by the 1st of November 2018.
+Individuals interested in attending the workshop in one of these dates, must return their completed registration forms by email (firstname.lastname@example.org) to TStat by the:

 Dynamic Panel Data Analysis workshop provides a rigorous overview of existing dynamic panel data analysis techniques, thus offering participants the opportunity to acquire the more advanced technical capabilities currently available for panel data analysis.